 The CD-4 geothermal development project would be subject to similar requirements with respect to stormwater management as the MP-I Replacement Project, although the CD-4 project would be located on Federal land and thus would be subject to USFS regulations.
 The CD-4 project would include similar features to those incorporated into the MP-I Replacement Project with respect to erosion control practices, stormwater capture/retention/infiltration, spill containment and emergency response, and construction site stormwater management/pollution control.
 The CD-4 plant would be a closed-loop, binary plant, meaning that no surface water or groundwater would be used for cooling and no discharges to surface water would occur from normal plant operation.
-However, the CD-4 Project is proposing an optional evaporative assist cooling system unique to this project and the treated reclaimed water from the MCWD used for cooling would need to be evaluated as a project-specific impact and not a cumulative impact.
 Only small amounts of water are used by the projects during site construction for fugitive dust control, for drilling operations, and for access road dust control during plant operations.
 The water use by the combined projects for dust control and drilling operations is not considerable.
 Thus, effects on water resources that are associated with existing, proposed, and reasonably foreseeable projects in the vicinity of the project site would not be cumulatively significant.

 The M-I Replacement Project would continue to use both high and moderate temperature geothermal resources to extract heat energy from geothermal fluid.
 No new geothermal wells would be constructed for the replacement plant; instead, it would utilize the same geothermal fluid from the existing geothermal wells that currently supply the existing MP-I power plant.
-The proposed CD-4 project would utilize these same geothermal resources but would include the drilling of up to 14 new wells.
+The proposed CD-4 project would utilize these same geothermal resources but would include the drilling of up to 14 new wells over the life of the project.
 During the NEPA/CEQA process for the Basalt Canyon pipeline project, there were concerns that production of geothermal fluid from the wells in the Basalt Canyon area and injection of that fluid into the Casa Diablo injection reservoir through existing geothermal injection wells could alter the pressures and temperatures of these geothermal reservoirs.
 There were also concerns that these geothermal reservoir changes may adversely affect other hydrothermal features in the general vicinity (such as Hot Creek headsprings near the Hot Creek Fish Hatchery and the Hot Creek Gorge springs).